nav-dev-2000/docsbot-dev-testing/README.md

 The documentation is located in the `/src/pages/docs` folder.
 Each file in this folder represents a single page in the documentation.
 They are written in Markdown and use Markdoc to generate the HTML.
 You can learn more about Markdoc in the [Markdoc documentation](https://markdoc.dev).
 Components can be added to the documentation by creating a new file in the `/src/components/docs` folder.

+### Blog

+The blog is located in the `/src/pages/articles/[[...path]].js` folder and `/src/pages/[...path].js`.
+The blog is a headless WordPress setup, pulling posts and details from the https://blog.docsbot.ai backend.
+It uses the [HeadstartWP](https://headstartwp.10up.com/) framework for this.
+Components can be added to the blog by creating a new file in the `/src/components/blog` folder.

 ### Application

 The application is located in the `/src/pages/app` folder.
 Each file in this folder represents a single page in the application.
 Most app pages use SSR to fetch data from the database and are powered by Vercel functions.
 The `/src/pages/api` folder contains the API endpoints used by the application.